Is eating breakfast for dinner OK?

-These pancakes (recipe modified) from 100 days of real food, are made with whole-wheat flour and bananas which help provide a little extra fibre than regular pancakes do.
+These pancakes (recipe modified) from 100 days of real food, are made with whole-wheat flour and bananas.
+These ingredients help to provide a little extra fibre than regular pancakes do.
 In addition, since bananas are naturally sweet, they provide sweetness to these pancakes without needing to add a lot of added sugar.
 When you can substitute out added sugars like syrup, agave sugar, or honey for whole foods like fresh or frozen fruit you not only decrease the amount of added sugars in your diet, but fruit also adds more fibre to your daily intake.
 Your gut says thank you!

 Lastly, my favourite way to serve these pancakes is with a layer of almond butter and warmed up frozen mixed berries.
-The almond butter provides you with a little extra protein and some healthy fats so that you feel full longer than just consuming pancakes with syrup.
-When the frozen berries thaw, they create a juicy sauce that acts like a sweet syrup that pairs well with the savoury almond butter.
+The almond butter provides you with a little extra protein and some healthy fats.
+This helps you feel full longer than just consuming pancakes with syrup.
+When the frozen berries thaw, they create a juicy sauce that acts like a sweet syrup.
+It pairs really well with the savoury and creamy almond butter.

-Whether you agree that breakfast can be served in the morning or at night, if you enjoy pancakes, I am sure these will be a hit whatever time of the day you decide to give them a try!
+Whether or not you agree that breakfast can be served in the morning or at night – if you enjoy pancakes – I am sure these will be a hit whatever time of the day you decide to give them a try!

 Banana Berry Pancakes

 - 2 cups whole-wheat flour

 - 2 tsp baking powder